 Helping a family meet an immediate or seasonal need with a small, simple donation brings stability to that family, easing the burden of homelessness and allowing them to focus on more important long-term goals.
 Looking to donate today?
 Here are our most current needs (donations should be in-season and brand new):

 - Any of the items on our Amazon wishlists for one of our playrooms

 - Diapers, Pull Ups, and wipes

-- New books for children of all ages, but especially board books for babies and novels for young adults
+- New books for children of all ages that match our wishlist, and especially board books for babies and novels for young adults

 - Grocery store gift cards (Giant, Safeway, Whole Foods, Harris Teeter, and Target)

 - Art supply store gift cards (AC Moore, Michaels, Utrecht)

 - Gifts and gift cards for teens (Gift cards to places like H&M, GameStop, DTLR, Foot Locker, CVS, Starbucks, Target, other teen-friendly/metro accessible spots.
-For gifts, teens look for socks and underwear, jewelry, electronics, earbuds, skateboards, MP3 players, teen accessories & school supplies.)
+For gifts, teens look for socks and underwear, jewelry, electronics, earbuds, skateboards, & MP3 players.)

 - Prizes to provide to Teen Program participants as incentive for good behavior, accomplishments, and participation.